HMiranda00/blender_project_manager/README.md

 ## License

-This project is licensed under the GNU General Public License v3.0 - the same license as Blender itself.
-This means you are free to:
+This project is licensed under the GNU General Public License v3.0

-- Use the software for any purpose
-- Change the software to suit your needs
-- Share the software with your friends and neighbors
-- Share the changes you make

 For more information, see the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).